harinii1213/QuizArena-Team7/README.md

 # QuizArena

 ## About
-QuizArena is a simple quiz website where users can answer quizzes and view their scores.
+QuizArena is a simple quiz web application that allows users to test their knowledge through interactive quizzes.

 ## Features
-- Multiple quiz questions
+- Quiz Categories
-- Dark mode
+- Interactive Quiz
 - Leaderboard
+- Results Page
+- Dark Mode
-- Responsive design
+- Responsive Design
-- Contact page

 ## Technologies Used
 - HTML